The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

 This strengthening includes the Petrine line itself.
 Christ does not leave His household fatherless.
-He confirms the apostle who fell, restores him, and makes him a principle of strengthening for others.
-That is why this chapter belongs beside Peter's restoration, Peter's chains, and the whole question of holy fatherhood in exile.
+He restores the apostle who fell and appoints him to strengthen others.

-The Gospels show Christ seeking out the weakest, not the strongest:
+The Gospels show Christ seeking out the weak:

 - Peter, who denied Him,